Tron0/AkladellWebsite/rules.md

 below determines the ability score bonuses or penalties your character is given based on life stage.

-The effects of aging are cumulative and the gray rows indicate the total amount of ability score changes given for each age.
+The effects of aging below indicate the total amount of ability score changes given for each age.

 | **Age**         | **Strength** | **Dexterity** | **Constitution** | **Mind** |
 |-----------------|--------------|---------------|------------------|----------|